ml8/ml8.github.io/pages/hobby-projects.md

 ordering: 90
 ---

-A selection of some simple hobby projects that have fun experiences for me, or might be useful for others poking around in similar areas.
-Most of this is nonserious, for my own enjoyment/entertainment, or for exploring new technologies.
-I don't expect these to be production-quality or employ novel algorithms (or even be novel systems).
+A selection of some deliberately-simple hobby projects ([read why](/posts/resting-with-code.html) that I have used to explore areas, ideas, or have just fun experiences for me.
+This might be useful for others poking around in similar areas.
+I don't expect these to be production-quality or employ novel algorithms (or even be novel systems), but some of them are genuinely useful and are used by others.

 My goal with these is to do fun, simple things that I find useful.
 I am trying to share more of this work, and will try to keep this updated.

 My professional work is available in my CV.

 - [altex](https://github.com/ml8/altex): A tool for post-processing
   LaTeX-generated PDFs to add accessibility structure, including alt text and natural language math text-to-speech.
 Accessibility tooling for LaTeX is surprisingly sparse.
 Live at [altex.ml8.sh](https://altex.ml8.sh).
+Mostly built for updating latex documents for ADA Title II compliance for faculty (since this is a new requirement for public institutions), but it fills a genuine gap.
 - [3x3 Macropad](https://github.com/ml8/3x3): A 3x3 macropad with tooling for
   custom keymaps using qmk and a tool for programming the built-in OLED.
 One of the few examples of using the qmk USB HID and qmk EEPROM features that I was